arjunkunna/regent-fft/README.md

 ## Description

-At a high level, the library takes the input matrix for the DFT in the form of a region, and saves the output in an output region.
+At a high level, the library takes the input matrix for the Discrete Fourier Transform in the form of a region, and saves the output in an output region.

 The library currently supports transforms up to 3 dimensions, and can be configured to run on either a CPU or a GPU.

-The CPU mode is supported by [FFTW](https://www.fftw.org/), and the GPU mode by [cuFFT](https://developer.nvidia.com/cufft).
+The CPU mode is powered by [FFTW](https://www.fftw.org/), and the GPU mode by [cuFFT](https://developer.nvidia.com/cufft).

 Both Complex-to-Complex and Real-To-Complex transformations are supported.